SRMLabHUST/QC-STORM/README.md

 2, The C++ core image processing algorithms are developed by Visual Studio 2015, and accelerated by NVidia CUDA 9.0.

+3, Download the codes, open the projects by corresponding software and recompile the codes.

 # Declaration